russhustle/leetpattern/docs/md/2574_left_and_right_sum_differences.md

 ## 2574.
-Left And Right Sum Difference
+Left and Right Sum Differences